 Usually, you can give ibuprofen or acetaminophen to bring down their temperature (depending on their age).
-If their fever lasts for more than five days, if they appear to be getting worse, are pale or bluish, or have a fever of 39°C or higher (if they are more than three months old), it’s best to take them to the doctor.
+If their fever lasts for more than five days, if they appear to be getting worse, are pale or bluish, or have a fever of 39°C or higher (if they are more than three months old), it’s best to make an emergency pediatric appointment.

 Waterproof Bedding and Linens Can Be a Huge Help

-For a child who is suffering from the flu, waterproof bedding and linens can prove to be very helpful as it makes for easier clean-up.
+For a child who is suffering from the flu, waterproof bedding (see it here) and linens can prove to be very helpful as it makes for easier clean-up.
 You can check with a store that sells nursing home supplies for these types of items.
-Typically, this type of bedding is easy to wash in the laundry, won’t hold on to stains and odours, and will protect their mattress.
+Typically, this type of bedding is easy to wash in the laundry, won’t hold on to stains and odours, and will protect the mattress.

 Make Sure the Medicine Cabinet Is Stocked

 You also don’t want to wait until your child is sick to realise you need medicine for them.
 Keeping the basics on hand such as ibuprofen, acetaminophen, child antihistamine and anti-diarrhoea medicine (child versions) will prove to be very useful.

 Be Careful What You Give Them to Eat and Drink